YunoHost-Apps/nextcloud_ynh/README.md

 ## Upgrade

-The upgrade from the current official package seems works, BUT:

- * ownCloud 9.0 comes with a rewrite **Calendar** application, which doesn't seem to import your calendar(s). **Take care of exporting them first before doing the upgrade to not lose them!**

-You can upgrade to this package from the command line, using:
+You can upgrade to this package from the command line for testing purpose with:

     $ sudo yunohost app upgrade -u https://github.com/jeromelebleu/owncloud_ynh/tree/testing owncloud

-Again, upgrading from the current official package should be used for testing only - or with care!

 ## TODO